Retired Senior Vice President, Merrill Lynch Wealth Management

 After graduating from the University of Nebraska-Lincoln with a degree in journalism in 1982, he spent five years as a staff member of the Omaha World-Herald before joining the Daily News.

-Kent was inducted in 2012 into the Nebraska Journalism Hall of Fame.
-In 2019, he was honored with the Nebraska Press Association’s Master Editor-Publisher Award and also was inducted into the Omaha Press Club’s Journalists of Excellence Hall of Fame.
+In 2012, Kent was inducted into the Nebraska Journalism Hall of Fame.
+In 2019, he was honored with the Nebraska Press Association’s Master Editor-Publisher Award and was inducted into the Omaha Press Club’s Journalists of Excellence Hall of Fame.

 He has been extensively involved in civic leadership roles, including serving as board president of the Nebraska Press Association, the Nebraska District of the Lutheran Church-Missouri Synod, Faith Regional Health Services of Norfolk and the Norfolk Area Chamber of Commerce.
 He recently completed a six-year term on the board of the Humanities Nebraska Foundation and currently serves on the board of the Nebraska Community Foundation.